-(c) On subdivision plats depicting property within the city and planning region where existing subsurface sewer disposal (SSD) systems exist, it shall be required that these subdivisions contain wording or notations as follows:
+(c) On subdivision plats depicting property within the city where existing Subsurface Sewer Disposal (SSD) systems exist, it shall be required that these subdivisions contain wording or notations as follows:

-In accordance with the policies of the Tennessee Department of Environment and Conservation, the Blount County Health Department has not evaluated the existing subsurface sewage disposal (SSD) system on lot(s) represented on this plat.
-In approving this plat for recordation, the Maryville Regional Planning Commission makes no representation as to the performance of the existing SSD system.
+"In accordance with the policies of the Tennessee Department of Environment and Conservation, the Blount County Health Department has not evaluated the existing Subsurface Sewerage Disposal (SSD) system on lot(s) represented on this plat.
+In approving this plat for recordation, the Maryville Municipal Planning Commission makes no representation as to the performance of the existing SSD system."